|Why the Hell isn't MY show on DVD yet???|

 The result was a drop from # 10 to a still respectable # 29, cause for concern, sure.
 A new lead-out at 10 ET sounded like the logical choice (FOX had been in the top 10 three months earlier), but instead CBS started playing musical time slots.
 Unfortunately the first move was opposite ABC's entrenched DYNASTY.
 When that didn't work, the network tried FOX at 8 PM Thursday---yup, opposite COSBY.
-The 1985-86 season marked the end of a six year reign atop the Nielsens for CBS, and with moves like this to kill off promising shows, one can see why.
-I can only imagine the choice words Roy L. Fuchs or Jack Fine would have had for the programmers.
+The 1985-86 season marked the end of a six year reign atop the Nielsens for CBS, and with moves like this to kill off a promising show, one can see why.
+I can only imagine the choice words Roy L. Fuchs would have had for the programmers.

-Predictably, CBS received some letters of displeasure from viewers, and the palpable fan interest led them to green-light a reunion movie during the 1986-87 season, STILL CRAZY LIKE A FOX, which delightfully played like a two part episode of the regular series.
+Predictably, CBS received protest letters from viewers, and the palpable fan interest led them to green-light a reunion movie during the 1986-87 season, STILL CRAZY LIKE A FOX, which delightfully played like a two part episode of the regular series.
 Set in England and co-starring Monty Python's Graham Chapman, STILL CRAZY was a ratings hit in the series' old Sunday time slot, ranking # 12 for the week ending April 5, 1987.
 There was talk that CBS would correct its earlier error and bring CRAZY LIKE A FOX back for the 1987-88 season.
 Alas, it was not to be.
 CBS scheduled more hour-long dramas than any other network but decided the likes of THE OLDEST ROOKIE and HOUSTON KNIGHTS were better bets than a proven viewer favorite headlined a two-time Emmy nominee.

 CRAZY LIKE A FOX has virtually disappeared.
 It's hard to syndicate a show with only 35 episodes.
 Still, this one is an ideal candidate for rediscovery on DVD, a fun, fondly remembered showcase for perhaps the quintessential character actor, Jack Warden.